 Richard H. Leet

 For Richard Leet, Scouting’s values of honor and truthfulness were something to take seriously.
 As a result, he worked hard at Scouting throughout his life.
 That hard work meant that when he achieved the rank of Eagle Scout at age 13, he was the youngest in his home state of Missouri to reach the rank.
-As an adult, his hard work as a volunteer carried him all the way to the office of president of the Boy Scouts of America.
+As an adult, his hard work as a volunteer carried him all the way to the office of president of Scouting America.

 Richard also extended his servant leadership beyond Scouting, serving on the boards of The Ohio State University Foundation, Northwest Missouri State University Foundation, and Brenau University.
 He also completed a term as president of the YMCA of Metropolitan Chicago.